scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - The *propagation interval* SHOULD be at least "5" (seconds) for intra-ISD beaconing and at least "60" (seconds) for core beaconing.

+Note that to ensure quick connectivity establishment, an AS MAY attempt to forward a PCB more frequently ("fast recovery").
+Current practice is to increase the frequency of attempts if no PCB propagation is know to have succeeded within the last propagation interval:

+- because the corresponding RPC failed

+- or because no beacon was available to propagate
 The scalability implications of such parameters are further discussed in [](#scalability).